meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Shrinker

 Like in `QuickCheck`, the shrinker takes a value and returns an array of new values to test.
-Most `QuickCheck` programs never use the shrinker directly, but here, we use it to specify what does and doesn't need to be shrunk.
+Most `QuickCheck` programs never use the shrinker directly, but here, I use it to specify what does and doesn't need to be shrunk.
 This allows the generation to move fast through values that have no logical relationship.

-For example, below, we only apply the shrinker to numbers pushed onto the stack, as we want to test if the size of the numbers matters.
+For example, below, I only apply the shrinker to numbers pushed onto the stack, as I want to test if the size of the numbers matters.
 In all other places, there is no shrinker used:

 ```haskell
 shrinker :: Model Symbolic -> Command Symbolic -> [Command Symbolic]